Best Games With SLI Support

 Witcher 3

 This game is part of an iconic series.
-CD Projekt Red was working on a tighter budget when they released the original Witcher, but that didn’t prevent the game from having some stunning visuals.
+CD Projekt Red was working on a tighter budget when they released the original Witcher, but that didn’t prevent the game from having some breathtaking visuals.
 Indeed, by the time the second installment was released, they had everything figured out.
-As a result, we saw even more remarkable visuals.
+As a result, we saw even more splendid visuals.

-It’s safe to say that, with The Witcher 3, they knocked it out of the park, in terms of both gameplay and graphics.
-The game is beautiful to play and to look at.
+It’s safe to say that, with The Witcher 3, they knocked it out of the park, in terms of both gameplay and aesthetics.
+The game is superb to play and to look at.

-Although it is a 2015 game, it’s still held in high regard in terms of graphics.
+Although it is a 2015 game, it’s still held in high esteem in terms of graphics.
 This is why it feels so good to report that they fantastically executed their SLI support.

-Below is a video that showcases the difference between one-card and two-card setups in The Witcher 3.
+Below is a video that illustrates the difference between one-card and two-card setups in The Witcher 3.

 Far Cry 5